tajchert/Houston/README.md

 <img src="img/icon_library.jpg" width="200" height="200" alt="Mission Patch"/>

 "Houston, we've had a problem here" - managing notifications on Android is a pain sometime.
 You need to store Ids for all of them if you wish to dismiss some of them.
-Creating proper managment is like inventing a wheel once more - you have done it dozens of times and involves a lot of same code.
+Example: in news app you have categories and you notify user about new articles in each category.
+But you would like to easily dismiss notifications about particular category when user opens it, or particular one when it was clicked without storing all Ids and managing them.

 ###Houston to the rescue!